Back-to-School Brain Health: Tips for Students of All Ages

 1. Prioritize Sleep

-• Create a bedtime routine and limit screen exposure an hour before bed to help the brain wind down.
+• To support this, create a consistent bedtime routine and limit screen exposure an hour before bed to help the brain wind down effectively.

 1. Brain-Fuel Your Mornings

-• Skipping breakfast is linked to poor concentration and slower cognitive processing. (source NIH)
+• On the other hand, skipping breakfast is linked to poor concentration and slower cognitive processing, especially during early classes or long testing periods.

 1. Manage Screen Time